Zeptogram/zeptogram/README.md

 ## Welcome to my GitHub Profile!

-My name is Elio Gargiulo, Master’s graduate in Computer Science at University of Milano-Bicocca.
+My name is Elio Gargiulo, Master’s graduate in Computer Science at University of Milan-Bicocca.

 Technology & Programming Enthusiast.